TheKikGen/BorgTribe/README.md

 A Korg Electribe ES1 mod to enable pitch recording

-To describe the project (work in progress) rapidly).
+To describe the project (work in progress) rapidly...

 It is not possible to record pitch changes sent to ES1 via MIDI control changes : the ES1 doesn't care about these CC when in recording mode.
 But, the pitch potentiometer motion are recorded... so....